faderskd/faderskd.github.io/_posts/2024-10-14-kafka-producer.markdown

 producer-topic-metrics:record-send-rate:{client-id=perf-producer-client, topic=userActivity}   : 19645.206
 ```

-As you see despite increasing the batch size the latency didn't change.
+As you see despite increasing the batch size the request latency didn't change.
 The queuing time is also lower.
 The rate of
 records send (throughput) is higher.
 We can go further and try to increase the batch size even more.
 Let's set it to
 2^18 = 262144 bytes.
 What's more I'll restore previous delivery/request timeout because our initial requirement was
 that message should be published up to 10s.
 I'll also send 20M messages as in the first failed try.